fabian-gubler/robin-ai/README.md

 - **Iterative Prototyping**: Each iteration brought new insights into improving user experience.
 - **User-Centered Design**: Understanding user needs through research and testing was key to creating intuitive designs.
 - **Navigation and Usability**: Ensuring smooth navigation was crucial for data exploration tasks.

-## Acknowledgements

-Thanks to our instructors and peers for their support throughout the project, and to our users for their valuable feedback during testing.

----

-This version highlights the final report and Figma prototype while keeping the content concise and focused.
-Let me know if you need any further changes!